sahilsarin390/Piksta/README.md

 Initial Idea:

-A minimal neumorphic android app based on latest UI trends which features a vast feed of pictures posted by the community.
+A minimal neumorphic Android/IOS app based on latest UI trends which features a vast feed of pictures posted by the community.

 <div align = "center">